srkiNZ84/debian-vm-install/README.md

-# Debian Stretch unattended VM guest installer
+# Debian unattended VM guest installer

-*While Debian Stretch is not released yet, script uses `daily-images`.
-If you want to use Debian Jessie (e.g. current stable) please check out release v8.0 or update DIST_URL*

 Simple script that uses **virt-install** and configures Debian installer for unattended installation and custom configuration using **preseed**